richellemaria/shell-scripting/README.md

 This is the repository to learn and automate shell scripting

-each and every repo will have readme file
+Each and every repository will have readme file which tells about the repository